Fatima83-hub/Fatima83-hub.github.io/guessing.md

     TooHigh --> AskInput
     TooLow --> AskInput

-    Start Game: The game starts by generating a random number within a predefined range (e.g., 1 to 100).
+    Start Game: The game starts by generating a random number within a right range ( 1 to 100).

 Generate Random Number: The game generates a random number that the player must guess.